 AUD defines the academic year as a period of time in which a full-time student is expected to complete two semesters (Fall, Spring) of instructional time.
-A full-time student is expected to complete a minimum of 24 credits within the academic year.
-(Students on the university's visa must register for 15 credits per semester in the Fall and Spring semesters, in order to maintain the required full-time status.)
+A fulltime student is expected to complete a minimum of 24 credits within the academic year.
+(Students on the university's visa must register for 15 credits per semester in the Fall and Spring semesters in order to maintain the required full-time status.)

-AUD's academic calendar operates on the semester system with each semester consisting of approximately 15 weeks in length.
+AUD's academic calendar operates on the semester system with each semester consisting of 15 weeks of scheduled classes plus a 16th week for study/make-up classes and final examinations.
 The Summer sessions are optional and fall outside the academic year.
 A detailed Academic Calendar is included in this Catalog.